 You may be sitting in a restaurant in El Salvador or walking along a street in Paris or making a flight connection in Athens.
 You may be shaving and singing a hymn when you feel the lump on your neck.
 You may be buying supper for the family at the Country Club when all of a sudden you realize your two-year-old is gone.

-“Job’s story is recorded for us so that we will have some help in living through calamities while trusting God’s sovereign goodness.”
+“Job’s story is recorded so that we can have help living through calamities while trusting God.”

 It will seem very absurd, and you will cry out, “Why?” a hundred times before the cloud passes over.
 Most of our grief and pain does not come as a clear punishment for sins.
 Most of it comes out of nowhere and baffles our sense of justice.